 When the watch-fires of our heart begin to lose their heat and light, we must find fire in the hearts of others.
 Fellowship with hot-hearted brothers and sisters who share our passion for life and ministry is essential.
 One of the challenges of worship and music ministry is the feeling of isolation.
 Even if we serve a church with several other staff members, we are most likely the only musician and perhaps the only artist of any sort.
 However we can arrange it, we need to come into contact with others who love what we love, who serve the way we serve, and who understand our creativity.

-Once a week I play in a community band as we prepare for monthly concert.
-I take my place in the clarinet section and try to remember what the key signature is and how to count rhythms and block rests.
-I also come into direct contact with other band people, those who love to play, and this is good for me.
-I fully expect the watch-fire in my heart to get hotter because of this activity.
+For a number of years, once a week I played in a community band as we prepared for monthly concerts.
+I took my place in the clarinet section and tried to remember what the key signature was and how to count rhythms and block rests.
+I also came into direct contact with other band people, those who love to play, and this was good for me.
+I fully expect the watch-fire in my heart to got hotter because of this activity.
 We need social, artistic, and ministry contact with others.

 As a leader you may need to seek out the fellowship of other leaders in the community.
 I have long observed that music/worship leaders can get along across denominational lines.
 Good music is just good music; it is trans-denominational so we share it freely.
 The difference between singing or playing in a local church and leading the singers and players is one that only other leaders can understand.
 Sometimes we need to talk to each other, sharing needs, dreams, hurts, victories, and, perhaps most important, the funny things that happen in this ministry.
 In these meetings we listen as much as we talk.
 A little of this kind of fellowship can warm our hearts and cause our inner flame to flare.

 Oil is used in the Bible as a symbol of the Holy Spirit: